PACO-CPU/minimal-mistakes/_docs/011-getting-started.md

 $ lua -v
 ```

 If you don't have it already you can download it from [here](https://www.lua.org/download.html).

-For both and libuuid lua you can use the newest version.
-If problems occur, use the tested versions for libuuid(2.20.1-5.lubuntu20.7) and lua(5.2.3-1).
+If problems occur, use the tested versions for libuuid (2.20.1-5.lubuntu20.7) and lua (5.2.3-1).

 - Python is used to communicate with the core via the UART interface.
-Version 2.7.6 is known to work with our environment.
+Version 3.X is known to work with our environment.
 You can check your version by using the command:

 ```bash
 $ python --version